spirali/haydi/docs/source/cnfs.rst

   True

-The only places where we have to be more careful are transformations and when we create strict domain from explicit elements.
+The only places where we have to be more careful are transformations and when we create a strict domain from explicit elements.
 These topics are covered in next two subsections.